PACT: Parents and Children Together project

-Within each school, children and their parents will be randomly put into one of two groups.
+Within each school, children and their parents have been randomly put into one of two groups.

-One group will be given the PACT language programme and will be asked to work on the programme at home every weekday (five days a week) for about 20 minutes, for 30 weeks.
+One group was given the PACT language programme and was asked to work on the programme at home every weekday (five days a week) for about 20 minutes, for 30 weeks.

-The other group will be given a box of children’s storybooks at the end of nursery.
+The other group was given a box of children’s storybooks at the end of nursery.